AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 **Explanation**: This means that the delivery succeeded but Adobe Campaign received an auto-reply from the recipient (e.g. an "Out of office" reply) that matched the 'Auto_replies' inbound email rules.

 The auto-reply email is ignored by Adobe Campaign, and the recipient's address will not be sent to quarantines.
 This is expected behavior and does not indicate a delivery failure.

+## Related topics

+[Delivery statuses](delivery-statuses.md) explains the different statuses a delivery can have during its lifecycle.

+[Monitor deliveries in Campaign UI](delivery-dashboard.md) provides guidance on using the delivery dashboard to track delivery performance and diagnose issues.

+[Quarantine management](quarantines.md) explains how Campaign manages quarantined addresses to protect your sending reputation.

+[Monitor your deliverability](monitoring-deliverability.md) provides guidance on maintaining good deliverability and sender reputation.

+[Delivery best practices](../start/delivery-best-practices.md) covers best practices for creating and sending deliveries in Campaign.